Hmong culture shines at Scheig Gardens

 The New Hmong Professionals also set up events where elders can garden with younger Hmong.
 The idea is for different generations to connect and for the older Hmong to pass down their stories about their history and culture to the younger generations.

-The Hmong elders told Local Five News they plant things like squash and cucumbers which are crops native to their homeland in Southeast Asia.
+The Hmong elders told Local 5 they plant things like squash and cucumbers which are crops native to their homeland in Southeast Asia.
 It’s another way they try to preserve their culture.

 Vue said talking to the Hmong elders is like reading an encyclopedia or doing a google search only better.